What’s it like being a mortgage broker?

 Hands up everyone who skipped straight to this part.

 How long is a piece of string?
 Seriously.
 It can vary massively.
 It has done for me.
 And I will spill the beans in a moment.
 It also depends on your set up as I covered above.
-Again, I’ve only experienced one of these so my knowledge is heavily skewed but I’ve spoken to people in other set ups before giving the numbers below.
+Again, I’ve only experienced one of these, so my knowledge is heavily skewed, but I’ve spoken to people in other set ups before giving the numbers below.

 I’m told that a salary of £20,000 can be reasonable if you are employed by a corporate.
 Your income is then going to be topped up by commissions and bonuses so it completely depends on how much business you write and what proportion of the fees you get to keep.